digitalfabrik/integreat-app/docs/vscode.md

 code --install-extenstion rvest.vs-code-prettier-eslint
 ```

 Activate vs-code-prettier as default formatter.
-VSCode should ask you when you format (Right mous menu in code or Alt-Shift-F).
+VSCode should ask you when you format (Right mouse menu in code or Alt-Shift-F).
 Otherwise add it manually to the [global user settings](%appdata%/Code/User/settings.json)
 file:

 ```